semuconsulting/PyGPSClient/README.md

 The Socket Server / NTRIP Caster facility is capable of operating in either of two modes;
 1. SOCKET SERVER - an open, unauthenticated TCP socket server available to any socket client including, for example, another instance of PyGPSClient or the [`gnssdump` CLI utility](https://github.com/semuconsulting/pygnssutils#gnssdump).
 In this mode it will broadcast the host's currently connected GNSS data stream (NMEA, UBX, RTCM3).
 The default port is 50012.
 2. NTRIP CASTER - a simple implementation of an authenticated NTRIP caster available to any NTRIP client including, for example, the PyGPSClient NTRIP Client facility or the [`gnssntripclient` CLI utility](https://github.com/semuconsulting/pygnssutils#gnssntripclient).
-Login credentials for the NTRIP caster are set via the `ntripclientuser_s:` and `ntripclientpassword_s:` settings in the *.json confirmation file (they can also be set via PyGPSClient command line arguments `--ntripuser`, `--ntrippassword`, or by setting environment variables `PYGPSCLIENT_USER`, `PYGPSCLIENT_PASSWORD`).
+Login credentials for the NTRIP caster are set via the `"ntripclientuser_s":` and `"ntripclientpassword_s":` settings in the *.json confirmation file (they can also be set via PyGPSClient command line arguments `--ntripuser`, `--ntrippassword`, or by setting environment variables `PYGPSCLIENT_USER`, `PYGPSCLIENT_PASSWORD`).
 Default settings are as follows: bind address: 0.0.0.0, port: 2101, mountpoint: pygnssutils, user: anon, password: password.

 By default, the server/caster binds to the host address '0.0.0.0' (IPv4) or '::' (IPv6) i.e. all available IP addresses on the host machine.
 This can be overridden via the settings panel or a host environment variable `PYGPSCLIENT_BINDADDRESS`.
 A label on the settings panel indicates the number of connected clients, and the server/caster status is indicated in the topmost banner: open with no clients: ![transmit icon](https://github.com/semuconsulting/PyGPSClient/blob/master/src/pygpsclient/resources/iconmonstr-noclient-10-24.png?raw=true), open with clients: ![transmit icon](https://github.com/semuconsulting/PyGPSClient/blob/master/src/pygpsclient/resources/iconmonstr-transmit-10-24.png?raw=true).